nfroze/nfroze/README.md

 ## Projects

 15 projects built in 8 months.
-Each repo includes architecture diagrams, implementation decisions, and working code.
+Each repo includes architecture breakdowns, key decisions, and screenshots of working deployments.

 ### MCP Implementations
 | Project | What It Does |